About the artist...

 Lachat Barns (sold)

-Lachat East Field (sold)
+Lachat East Field - sold

 What can be learned from studying the work of others?

-Once You've Seen One Field...After Frielecher (March 2008)
+Once You've Seen One Field...After Frielecher (March 2008) - sold (left)

-After Fairfield Porter, 2004 (sold) After Kenset, 2004 (sold)
+After Fairfield Porter, 2004 (sold) After Kensett, 2004 (sold)

 After Peto, 2005 45 Degree Hopper, 2005 (sold) Homeric Memory, 2004